 While the Austro-Hungarian monarchy may have united any number of peoples under its emblem of the two eagles, when it came to his choice of meals Emperor Franz Joseph proved very loyal to his native country and region.
 Alongside cooked beef, he loved simple pastry dishes made from eggs, flour, milk and a little sugar, such as the light and creamy Kaiserschmarren.
-Whether the thanks for this dish really ought to go to a failed and shredded omelette as rumour suggests is something that will probably never be established.
-The main thing is that the recipe has been passed down to us.
+Rumour suggests that the thanks for this dish ought to go to a failed and shredded omelette.
+Whether or not that is true, the important thing is that the recipe has been passed down to us.

 350–400 ml milk